Accounting for Bank Acquisitions [White Paper]

 - Fair value of any intangible assets – the most common being the core deposit intangible;

-- Fair value of the tradename; and
+- Fair value of the trade name; and

 - Amount of goodwill/bargain purchase gain resulting from the transaction.